-As of June 2015, IFFIm has provided US$ 90.9 million to the Yellow Fever Initiative to ensure emergency stockpiles of vaccines are available in West Africa, both to stave off epidemics and run preventive campaigns
+As of December 2016, IFFIm has provided US$ 90.9 million to the Yellow Fever Initiative to ensure emergency stockpiles of vaccines are available in West Africa, both to stave off epidemics and run preventive campaigns.

 When 19 cases of yellow fever were identified last year in the suburbs of Abidjan, Cote d'Ivoire, public health officials said they feared a devastating epidemic could emerge.